didux-io/Didux-Quake/README.md

 =====

 Smilo Quake is an enhanced, multiplayer oriented Quake 2 client and server.
-Players are able to mine, earn and lose SmiloPay .
+Players are able to mine, earn and lose Smilo .

 Features include: